* HKEX drafting specific rule changes to allow dual-class shares

 "By the second half of next year we hope that we will see a significant number of innovative companies beginning to choose Hong Kong."

 Other stock exchanges, including London and Singapore, are also weighing allowing dual-class shares.

 Allowing dual-class shares marks a big departure for Hong Kong whose one-share-one-vote principle has for 30 years blocked efforts by tycoons from Li Ka-shing to Alibaba's Jack Ma to list alternative shareholding structures.

-Alibaba held its record $25 billion public float in New York in 2014 after Hong Kong, its favored venue, refused to accept its governance structure where a self-selecting group of senior managers control the majority of board appointments.
+Alibaba held its record $25 billion public float in New York in 2014 after Hong Kong, its favoured venue, refused to accept its governance structure where a self-selecting group of senior managers control the majority of board appointments.

-Under HKEX's plans outlined on Friday, would-be dual-class companies will have to be an innovative company to qualify for weighted voting rights - qualities that will be specified by the exchange.
+Under HKEX's plans outlined on Friday, would-be dual-class companies will have to be an "innovative" company to qualify for weighted voting rights - qualities that will be specified by the exchange.